top of page

 "Respite" covers a wider range of options

-• NDIS STA as described above
+• NDIS STA (Short-Term Accommodation) — the residential-style respite stay described above

 Why this matters for plan conversations